Paid per task or piece of work done

 If the work changes significantly, do another test to work out the new average rate.
 It’s not necessary to do another test if the same work is being done in a different environment, for example work previously done in a factory being done at home.

 Work out the fair rate

 Divide the average rate of work by 1.2 (this means new workers will not be disadvantaged if they’re not as fast as the others yet).

 Divide the hourly minimum wage rate by that number to work out the fair rate for each piece of work completed.

-Workers are paid for each shirt they make.
-They can produce on average 12 shirts per hour.
-This number is divided by 1.2 to make 10.
+On a farm, workers are paid for each kilogram of strawberries they pick.
+On average a worker can pick 24 kilograms of fruit an hour.
+This number is divided by 1.2 to make 20.